 1.1 Delivering Value: Focus on benefits during project execution

-The project will take some effort from various stakeholders so it’s essential that those involved are given the permission and endorsement to commit their time to making it happen.
+The project will take some effort from various stakeholders so it’s essential that those involved have the permission and endorsement to commit their time to making it happen.
 Speaking of time, normally executives are too time poor to spend large amounts of time on a project like this.
 Typically, the sponsor and other leaders are there to create the conditions for success.

 1.2 How to Be an Effective Executive Sponsor